plogs/jsgoti/content/posts/acknowledgment.md

 So mostly it seems, we're [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
-We're saying our culture is better.
+Our culture is better.

-Our culture is better as evidenced by our self-shaming groveling.
-We acknowledge our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a _prior_ prior tribe or nation; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately came from Africa. [^c1] [^c2]
+Our culture is better because we're willing to shame ourselves by drawing attention to our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a _prior_ prior tribe or nation; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately came from Africa. [^c1] [^c2]